stlehmann/pyads/CONTRIBUTING.md

 Use [Black](https://github.com/psf/black) for formatting Python code.
 Simply run `black <filename>` from the command line.

-### Connection class

-There is currently functions inside the `ads.py` file which seem duplicated by methods inside the `Connection` class.
-Functions duplicated outside of the class are for backwards compatibility.

-The `Connection` class`is the recommended way for users of pyads to interact with a PLC:

-    plc = pyads.Connection('127.0.0.1.1.1', pyads.PORT_SPS1)

-New features should therefore focus on adding to the `Connection` class`.
-Depreciation of duplicate functions is under ongoing review.

 ### Docstrings

 Please use the [Python domain info field lists](https://www.sphinx-doc.org/en/master/usage/restructuredtext/domains.html?highlight=%3Areturn%3A#info-field-lists)